 3. How are environmental signals sensed and relayed to modulate shoot meristem activity?

 Since the activity of the shoot meristem is controlled by a large number of factors, which cannot be studied in detail by a single group, we focus our analyses on four essential components of the regulatory network.
 First, we study the activity of the homeodomain transcription factor WUSCHEL (WUS) on a mechanistic basis, since WUS is essential for stem cell induction and maintenance.
 These experiments include the cell type specific identification of direct and indirect target genes, as well as the functional characterization of these factors.
 Second, we record the epigenetic states of various cell types of the meristem, including stem cells to gain a detailed understanding of their molecular identities.
 Third, we examine the interaction of cytokinin and auxin plant hormone signaling pathways with the core meristem regulation machinery provided by WUS.
 Special focus lies on the functional and regulatory analysis of A-type ARR genes.
 And fourth, we study the role of of environmental signals, such as daylenght and temperature, in modulating the activity of stem cells of the shoot apical meristem and investigate how mechanisms of short-trem acclimatization converge with long-term adaptation using natural genetic variation.
 Some selecetd publications are listed below.

-Jan Lohmann is the speaker of the collaboartive research centre SFB873 "Maintenance and Differentiation of stem cells in Development and Disease", a member of the SFB1101, the CellNetworks Cluster of Excellence and the HBIGS graduate school.
-Our work is supported by funds from a variety of public sources, including the DFG and the ERC.
+He also is the spokesperson of the collaboartive research centre SFB873 "Maintenance and Differentiation of stem cells in Development and Disease", a member of the SFB1101, the CellNetworks Cluster of Excellence and the HBIGS graduate school.